• Current students

 International transfers

-Personal data may be transferred outside Ireland in connection with the uses described above and/or as otherwise required or permitted by law.
+Personal data may be transferred outside Ireland and United Kingdom (“UK”) in connection with the purposes described in this Policy and/or as otherwise required or permitted by law.

 Third party personal data